Skip to content ↓

 All pupils are in form groups with a form tutor who looks after their welfare.
 They take particular interest in the day to day matters that affect the boys, check their pupil planners, register their attendance, listen to their problems etc.

 Each year group has a Head of Year who is also a teacher in the school and they support their team of form tutors as well as leading and managing the year group.
-They will help with issues of overall academic performance as well as issues of behaviour and they liaise with parents on a regular basis.
+They will help with issues of wellbeing as well as issues of overall academic performance, & behaviour and they liaise with parents on a regular basis.

 The Deputy Headmaster has overall responsibility for welfare and discipline, supporting the work of the Heads of Year.